 - Release a feature, for instance: “Get the reporting feature for general release.”

-The sprint goal hence differs from listing the user stories that should be implemented.
-It communicates the reason for carrying out the work, and it provides a motivation for running the sprint.
-The sprint goal should be shared: The product owner and the development team should believe that working towards the goal is the right thing to do.
+The sprint goal hence differs from the user stories that should be implemented.
+It communicates the reason for carrying out the work, and it provides purpose and motivation for running the sprint.
+The sprint goal should be shared: The Scrum product owner and the development team should agree on the goal and believe that working towards the goal is the right thing to do.

 To choose the right sprint goal I find it helpful to consider the amount of uncertainty present.
 In the early sprints, addressing risks and testing assumptions allows me to learn about what the product should look like and do and how it is built.
 Once the key risks and critical assumptions have been dealt with, I like to focus on completing and optimising features, as the following picture shows: